I’ll give you 7 reasons not to be an artist, but…

 As an artist, you have to adapt to your situation.
 You never know where your income may come from or how to pay for your groceries from month to month.
 There is no guarantee that the commission you’re working on will end with a payment.
 Or that the outdoor event you booked this weekend won’t get rained out.

 Over the years, I have learned to adapt to my instability by trimming my lifestyle down and cutting as many extraneous expenses as I can.
-For example, I am still driving the same ’97 Neon I bought when I turned 16 to avoid a monthly car payment and I don’t remember the last time I spent more than $15 on a haircut.
+For example, I drove the same ’97 Neon for 12 years to avoid a monthly car payment.

 7. You give up easily.

 If you are on Instagram or any social media site, you will come across a plethora of talented artists.
 Artists that have a larger following, incredible skills, and unique styles.
 This is an over-saturated market.
 It’s easy to think, “Why bother trying when I’ll never be like that?”
-My confidence is tested every day, because I worry that my work isn’t at that level–but the only difference between us and the incredible artists like @kelogsloops and @poli.bright.art is time.
+My confidence is tested every day, because I worry that my work isn’t at that level and never will be.

 If you want to be a paid professional artist, it won’t happen overnight.
-It may not happen for months or even years, but if you put in the work, give yourself time, and keep going even when you feel like a failure–you’ll be unstoppable.
+It may not happen for months or even years.
+Honestly it might never happen.
+But you won’t know for sure unless you put in the work, give yourself time, and keep going even when you feel like a failure.

 If you are passionate about creating, then you should do it!
 But, without passion, you run the risk of burning out or giving up before you gain momentum.
 Have you tried working a variety of jobs, but couldn’t find fulfillment?
 I have a long list of jobs under my belt.
 I gave them my all, but they never felt right.
 I’d always become antsy and restless after about 3 months.

-Now that I finally gave into the artist in me, it’s been 1 year and 4 months and I am full of drive to continue growing even though I’m still a “starving artist”.
+Now, that I finally gave into the artist in me, it’s been 1 year and 4 months since I quit my job in Oct 2016, and I am full of drive to continue growing even though I’m still a “starving artist”.
 Passion keeps you going.
+(Update, March of 2022, 4 years later.
+Yep, still going.)

 2. You’d be happy doing it even if you didn’t make money.